1. Taking it Easy

 3. Spine Surgery for Pinched Nerve (Sciatica)

 If a patient is not responding to conservative treatments mentioned above, then surgery may be required.
 Traditionally a spine surgeon might offer a microdiscectomy (a keyhole procedure performed through your back) to cut away the disc area which is compressing on the nerve.
 This is usually offered as a first surgery by spine surgeons.

 Sometimes this type of discectomy surgery might only be a temporary solution to fix pain, because removing part of an unstable joint can cause greater instability, leading to more surgery in the future.

-Many surgeons who are experience in Cervical and Lumbar Disc Replacement
+If conservative therapies fail and there is chance for permanent nerve damage, surgeons who are experienced in Cervical and Lumbar Disc Replacement

 using ‘new-generation’ implants such as the ESP or M6 Discs may recommend Artificial Disc Replacement right away, to restore healthy height and movement to their spine, giving the patient the best chance at a healthy lifestyle without concern for ongoing surgeries.
 Traditional spinal fusions using Robotic Navigation

 can also be offered as a ‘last line of defence’ for patients unsuitable for a motion-preserving surgery.